sirikothe/gotextfsm/README.md

   # If will contain error object if the parsing failed.
 ```

-At the end of the parsing of input, the parser's Dict object contains the results.
+At the end of the parsing of input the parser's Dict object contains the results.

 ### Complete Example Code